Version 5.1, 13 April 2023

 - not rent, lease, sub-license, loan, translate, merge, adapt or modify the NHS App or any NHS IPR

-- not combine or incorporate NHS App in any other programmes or services
+- not combine or incorporate your (or any other) account in any other programmes or services

 - not disassemble, decompile, reverse-engineer or create derivative works based on the whole or any part of the NHS App or other any NHS IPR